-While the flu vaccine is the best way to prevent the flu, protection can vary widely depending on who is being vaccinated (in addition to how well matched the flu vaccine is with circulating influenza viruses).
+While the flu vaccine is the best way to prevent the flu, protection can vary widely depending on who is receiving the vaccine (in addition to how well-matched the flu vaccine is with the influenza viruses in circulation).

-Some people, including young children, seniors and people with chronic illnesses might not respond as well to vaccination due to weakened immune systems, but the flu vaccine still may provide some protection.
+Some people, including young children, elderly people, and people with chronic illnesses might not respond as well to vaccination due to weakened immune systems, but the flu vaccine still may provide some protection.

 Is it Safe?

 The best time to get the flu jab is from the beginning of October to early November is the best time.
-The vaccination takes around two weeks to start protecting against flu so it’s best to get it before winter is in full swing.
+The vaccination takes around two weeks to start protecting you against flu, so it’s best to get it before winter flu season is in full swing.
 However, if you have missed this period, you can still receive the flu jab later in the winter.